very-cool-name/blog-from-scratch/README.md

 ### VariantSize
 ### GetIf
 ### Default constructor
-Okay, so now we actually have a pretty good `Variant`.
-It's constructed and destructed properly.
+Okay, so now we actually have a pretty neat little `Variant`.
+It has proper construction and destruction.
+The stored value can be type-safely retrieved and modified.
+But there are two big missing parts.
+Our `Variant` can't be copied or moved.
+And the typed of stored value is decided on creation and can't be changed later.
+**TODO connected to exception safety and that's where we'll start our part II**

 ### Visit
 ### Swap